anne-gcd/MTG-Link/README.md

 MTG-Link can be used for various local assembly use cases, such as intra-scaffold and inter-scaffold gap-fillings, as well as the reconstruction of the alternative allele of large insertion variants.
 Notably, the sequence to be assembled can be totally unknown (even in a related species such as in targeted assembly).
 The locus of interest is only defined by two coordinates on a reference genome, indicating its left and right flanking sequences, and the sequence in-between to be assembled is referred to as the target sequence.

-It takes as input a set of linked reads, the target flanking sequences and coordinates in GFA format (with the flanking sequences identified as ”segment” elements (S lines and the targets identified as ”gap” elements (G lines)) and an indexed BAM file obtained after mapping the linked reads onto the reference genome.
+It takes as input a set of linked-reads, the target flanking sequences and coordinates in GFA format (with the flanking sequences identified as ”segment” elements (S lines and the targets identified as ”gap” elements (G lines)) and an indexed BAM file obtained after mapping the linked-reads onto the reference genome.
 It outputs the set of assembled target sequences in Fasta format, as well as an assembly graph file in GFA format, complementing the input GFA file with the obtained target sequences.

 Presently, it is directly compatible with the following linked-reads technologies, given that the barcodes are reported using the BX:Z tag: